floolean/EasyDocumentStorage.PCL/README.md

 # EasyDocumentStorage.PCL

 .NET cross-platform easy to use document storage engine.
 Documents are kept on disc as files.
-The default implementation uses Json.Net as default serializer, a binary serializer is also provided via SharpSerializer.PCL.
 It is supposed to be used with small to medium datasets, as it is not a high performance solution.
+The default implementation uses Json.Net as default serializer which is useful for symple types, a binary serializer is also provided via SharpSerializer.PCL for more complex types with fields that use inherited classes.

 ### Install with nuget